vladi443/ziggurat-old/index.md

 Primes has a BETA option that computes the best starting prime number, which is rated based on the most used digits in the list of prime numbers.
 Primes also scores prime numbers based on the uniqueness of their digits, meaning 19237 would be rated slightly higher than 10007.

-Primes is registered under the GNU GPLv3 software license and its source-code will be available soon on github.
+Primes is registered under the GNU GPLv3 software license and its source-code is available on github.

 Go to [Primes Github Repository](https://github.com/vladi443/primes)